mongodb/specifications/source/auth/auth.rst

 :deprecated: 3.0
 :removed: 4.0

 MongoDB Challenge Response is a nonce and MD5 based system.
-The driver sends a `getNonce` command, encodes and hashes the password using the returned nonce, and then sends an `authenticate` command.
+The driver sends a `getnonce` command, encodes and hashes the password using the returned nonce, and then sends an `authenticate` command.

 Conversation
 ````````````

 #.
-Send ``getNonce`` command
+Send ``getnonce`` command
-	* :javascript:`{ getNonce: 1 }`
+	* :javascript:`{ getnonce: 1 }`
 	* Response: :javascript:`{ nonce: <nonce> }`
 #.
 Compute key
 	* :javascript:`passwordDigest = HEX( MD5( UTF8( username + ':mongo:' + password )))`